General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 The Andes region is cool, with a wet season running from October to April, and a dry season from May to September.
 During the dry season the days in the highlands are clear and sunny but it's very cold at night, especially at altitude.

-The eastern lowlands have an equatorial climate with hot weather and the possibility of rain throughout the year.
+The forested region of the Amzon Basin has an equatorial climate with hot weather and frequent rain throughout the year.

 The peak tourist season in Peru is from May to October, and particularly July and August.
 Winter, from June to September, is the best time for the Inca Trail due to the wonderful visibility of the clear, sunny days; and this is also a good time to visit the jungle basin, as there are fewer mosquitoes.

 All travellers require return or onward tickets, all documents required for onward travel and proof of funds.
 If travelling for business purposes, a visa is required.
 Visas cannot be obtained on arrival.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry RequirementsCanadian nationals do not require a visa for touristic stays of up to 183 days.
 A valid passport is needed.